 Michaele McIlnay, LCSW, Program Director.
 Michaele received her M.S.W. from Columbia University in May 2004, and B.A. in Sociology from the University of California, Santa Barbara.
 Michaele joined CASA as an Advocate Supervisor in June 2011 and was promoted to Borough Coordinator in 2012.
 In May 2016 she was promoted to Program Director.
 Prior to joining CASA, Michaele’s professional work focused on substance abuse and recovery.
 As a graduate student she interned at the Manhattan Family Treatment Court and James Lenox House in New York City.

-Natasha Pasternack, LMSW, Bronx Borough Coordinator.
+Natasha Pasternack, LMSW, Queens Borough Coordinator.
 Natasha earned her M.S.W. from Hunter College in May of 2014 and has been working in the child welfare field since 2007.
 Prior to joining CASA, Natasha worked in therapeutic foster care at Children’s Aid Society and in public interest law at DC37 Municipal Employees Legal Services.
 While earning her Master’s degree, she interned at Brooklyn Community Services in the preventive services program.
 Natasha attended SUNY Buffalo where she received a degree in Art History, African American Studies and Comparative Literature.

 Elizabeth S. Van Horn

-Elizabeth S. Van Horn, LMSW, Queens Borough Coordinator.
+Elizabeth S. Van Horn, LMSW, Bronx Borough Coordinator.
 Elizabeth joined the full-time CASA staff after graduating from Columbia University School of Social Work in May of 2013.
 She interned at CASA for the 2012 – 2013 academic year.
 Prior to CASA, Elizabeth interned in a Head Start program and worked with college students as a resident assistant.
 She also holds a B.A. in Sociology & Criminal Justice from Old Dominion University.